 Anna’s Reaction to Vincent

 Back to Vincent.
 Donnie Wahlberg’s role was relegated to a two-minute cameo.
 It goes without saying his role had a fundamental impact on the film at large.
-Vincent’s actions pushed Malcolm to help Cole and ease his guilty conscience before he was spirited away.
+Vincent’s actions pushed Malcolm to help Cole and ease his guilty conscience before being spirited away.

 Reaction Shot – “Do You Know Why You’re Afraid When You’re Alone?”

-Do you remember Vincent’s most unsettling line?
-“Do you know why you’re afraid when you’re alone?
-I do.
+Recall Vincent’s most unsettling line – “Do you know why you’re afraid when you’re alone?
 I do.”

 It was established that Vincent Grey had the same powers Cole did.
 The reason they were troubled youths is they constantly saw and experienced horrors not meant for the living.
-Malcolm didn’t give Vincent the correct diagnosis and the latter’s condition deteriorated as a result.
+Malcolm didn’t give Vincent the correct diagnosis and his condition deteriorated as a result.